- PVC Column Wraps

 At the present time there are no locations or showrooms within the United States; however, we continue to provide excellent service with no complications to the U.S. and Europe.
 We are always here to answer any questions and can provide the necessary support anywhere in the world.
 Most of our orders come from the United States and we continue to grow everyday.
 You'll find great savings with our factory direct pricing and exceptionally low shipping rates.
 Our website is updated daily, so you may see exactly what is available, when and at what cost.

 Do you offer any discounts to contractors or the trade?

 You'll find great savings with our factory direct pricing and exceptionally low shipping rates.
-If your are considering an exceptionally large order, we do offer quantity discounts or wholesale pricing, contact us for a quote anytime.
-As far a regular job lots, you will notice that we already offer exceptionally low pricing, therefore any additional discount we would only provide to is to dealers or distributors looking to purchase our products in bulk for stocking and/or reselling.
+If you are considering an exceptionally large order, we do offer quantity discounts or wholesale pricing.
+Contact us for a quote anytime.
+As far a regular job lots, you will notice that we already offer exceptionally low pricing.
+Therefore any additional discount we would provide is to those with memberships or distributors looking to purchase our products in bulk for stocking and/or reselling.
 We thank you in advance for your interest.

 Shipping Frequently Asked Questions

 Most of our products leave the warehouse within 24 hours or within the time estimated shown within the product description.
 You'll be notified with a tracking number by email notification as soon as your package leaves.
 We suggest that you do not schedule installers until your entire shipment arrives.
 Most orders arrive in 2-5 days but due to factors like weather and traffic, we can't control or guarantee the ETA.
 If your shipment is coming by UPS, you can even track with your smart phone, download your free mobile application right here!.